elnukakujo/OpenAI_Assistant_M2_Gen/README.md

 ![SystemStateDiagram drawio](https://github.com/user-attachments/assets/70e3bc16-8e50-4e74-b2da-cc49bf760036)

 ## TODO
+- [ ] Try automatic prompt engineering to divide generated tasks and then do the tasks to generate the model
+- [ ] Try adding free gemini option
-- [ ] Do the evaluation for 1 shots of 3 distinct ex of DSL on 3 DSL2Gen on turbo and gpt4
+- [ ] (Do the evaluation for 1 shots of 3 distinct ex of DSL on 3 DSL2Gen on turbo and gpt4)